mathjax/MathJax-docs/upgrading/earler/upgrade.rst

 instead.
 This will make sure your pages pass HTML5 validation.
 Be sure that you put the configuration block **before** the script that loads MathJax.
-See :ref:`Loading and Configuring MathJax <loading>` for more details.
+See `Loading and Configuring MathJax` for more details.

 If your page simply loads ``MathJax.js`` and relies on